Booking Terms and Conditions

 3. Single Supplement

-Our accommodation is twin share and all our walk prices per person are based on twin share (two people sharing one room).
-Solo travellers are always welcome and we will use our best endeavours to ensure that single travellers share with the same gender.
-If a single room is requested, a supplementary price of 75% of the full fee will apply.
+Most of our accommodation is twin share and our walk prices are based on twin share (two people sharing one room).
+Solo travellers are always welcome and if a single room is requested, a supplementary price will apply (not applicable to Larapinta Trail Walk) please check the pricing page on the website to see rates.
 Requests for single supplement must be stipulated at the time of booking.

 All pricing is in Australian dollars.